ion2s-gmbh/oloid-website/src/usage/create-pattern.md

 The scss file is automatically imported in a base scss file called pattern.scss.
 You have to import this file in your app's `app.scss` file in order to use your pattern's stylings.

-Now head over to your to your IDE and open one of the created files to start coding.
+Now head over to your IDE and open one of the created files to start coding.

 ## Code the Blade file
 In your Blade file, you can write Blade code as usual.
 You can use variables, too.